-Google’s Business Messages has been launched!
-The first results of HEMA and AS Watson
+Google’s Business Messages is live!
+Results of HEMA and AS Watson

 We have started a pilot for Business Messages in collaboration with Google.
 OBI4wan is part of Google’s program for Google’s Business Messages, enabling this software vendor as being one of the first to build with Google’s technology, and to influence its roadmap and standards.
 Good news for our customers; we can offer an even better messaging experience through Google Search and Google Maps.